-3 rd Quarter Post-Exit EL Monitoring year

-Student:

-The Student: Q: tr.
+The Student: Qt tr.
 Notes:

 Completes assignments on-time

-Communicates effectively with teacher

-Participates effectively in class projects

-Participates effectively in class discussions

-Is able to work independently.

-Attends class regularly.

-Displays effort and enthusiasm in class.

-Requires additional assistance with assignments.

-Requires additional assistance with language.

-Has discipline problems that interfere with his/her academic progress.

-The Student: Q tr.
-Notes:

-Completes assignments on-time , 10.00.

 Communicates effectively with teacher

 Participates effectively in class projects

 Participates effectively in class discussions

 Is able to work independently.

 Attends class regularly.

 Displays effort and enthusiasm in class.

 Requires additional assistance with assignments.

 Requires additional assistance with language.

 Has discipline problems that interfere with his/her academic progress.